You know what sucks?

 Gently stroking your arms or face can go a really long way.

-In a multi-university study, sensory awareness techniques were shown to increase one’s sense groundedness and self-control.
+In a multi-university study, sensory awareness techniques were shown to increase one’s sense of groundedness and self-control.

 It helps you stay connected to yourself and retain a sense of yourself.
 It reduces the intensity of both physical and psychological pain.
 It brings you into the present moment where you do your best thinking and problem solving – it even boosts your immune system.